 By Bonnie R. Giller

-– Bonnie R. Giller helps chronic dieters and those struggling to lose weight achieve weight loss without suffering through another diet that doesn’t work.
+– Bonnie R. Giller helps chronic dieters break free of the pain of dieting and get the healthy body they love.
 She does this by creating a tailored solution that combines three essential ingredients: a healthy non-diet mindset, nutrition education and caring support.
-The result is they lose weight and keep it off without dieting.
-Bonnie is a Registered Dietitian (R.D.), Certified Dietitian-Nutritionist (CDN) and Certified Diabetes Educator (C.D.E.) with specialized training in Intuitive Eating.
-She is the author of 5 Steps to a Body You Love without Dieting.
-Get your copy Free and learn more at www.brghealth.com – Click on Diet-Free Weight Loss.
+She utilizes the principles of intuitive eating, which is eating based on your internal signals of hunger and satiety versus situations or emotions.
+The result is they lose weight, keep it off without dieting and live a healthy life of guilt-free eating.
+Bonnie is a Registered Dietitian (R.D.), Certified Dietitian-Nutritionist (CDN) and Certified Diabetes Educator (C.D.E.).
+She is also a Certified Intuitive Eating Counselor.
+Bonnie is the author of an e-book titled 5 Steps to a Body You Love without Dieting.
+Get your copy Free and learn more about Intuitive Eating at www.brghealth.com.